Special Weather Statement issued for Monroe by NWS - NewsBreak

 Special Weather Statement issued for Monroe by NWS

-Effective: 2021-08-15 15:47:00 EDT Expires: 2021-08-15 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
-Drivers are urged to slow down and use extra caution to avoid hydroplaning.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Monroe A strong thunderstorm will impact portions of central Monroe County through 415 PM EDT At 347 PM EDT, Doppler radar was tracking a strong thunderstorm over Union, moving east at 20 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
+Effective: 2021-08-22 09:43:00 EDT Expires: 2021-08-22 19:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Monroe A heavy shower will impact portions of northeastern Monroe County through 715 PM EDT At 637 PM EDT, Doppler radar was tracking a heavy rain shower near Skytop, or 10 miles northeast of Mount Pocono, moving southeast at 25 mph.
+HAZARD...Wind gusts up to 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Union Laurel Branch Hollywood Pickaway Glace Moncove Lake State Park and Raines Corner.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Mount Pocono, Scotrun, Henryville, Paradise Valley, Skytop, Mountainhome, Canadensis, Alpine Mountain and Cresco.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0